The Farm Bill

 The Agricultural Act of 2014 was signed into law on February 7, 2014.
 The 2014 Act focused mostly on nutrition, but also funded projects related to crop insurance (8 percent), conservation (6 percent), and commodities (5 percent).1

 In the 2014 Farm Bill, key changes were made to:

 - Commodity programs

 - Provisions of the Supplemental Nutrition Assistance Program (SNAP)

 - Programs for specialty crops, organic farmers, bioenergy, rural development, and beginning farmers and ranchers

 Most programs supporting specialty crops were piloted in the 2002 farm bill and established in the Specialty Crops Competitiveness Act of 2004 and future farm bills.
-In 2012, the value of farm-level specialty crop production totaled nearly $60 billion – 25% of the value of U.S. crop production3.
+In 2012, the value of farm-level specialty crop production totaled nearly 60 billion dollars – 25 percent of the value of U.S. crop production.3

 State Indicator Report on Fruits and Vegetables 2018

-According to a CDC report describing the status of fruit and vegetable access and production across each state in the United States, only 12.2% of adults meet daily fruit intake recommendations and 9.3% the daily vegetable intake recommendation5.
-These percentages are even smaller for adults who live at or below the poverty level.
+According to a CDC report describing the status of fruit and vegetable access and production across each state in the United States, only 12.2 percent of adults meet daily fruit intake recommendations and 9.3 percent the daily vegetable intake recommendation.5 These percentages are even smaller for adults who live at or below the poverty level.